0%

 • Wood: Prized for their aesthetic value, wood-framed windows are sold in a variety of shapes and sizes.
 If properly maintained, they can enjoy a long life, rewarding energy-conscious homeowners with a high R-value (a measure of thermal resistance).

-• Vinyl: A lasting, low-maintenance window material that resists moisture, vinyl costs less than wood, and although it cannot be painted, vinyl windows are available in a wide range of stock colors and a virtually infinite number of custom hues.
+• Vinyl: A lasting, low-maintenance window material that resists moisture, vinyl costs less than wood, and although it cannot be painted, vinyl windows are available in a wide range of stock colours and a virtually infinite number of custom hues.

-• Composite: Made from a mingling of plastic and organic materials, composite windows are typically strong and energy efficient.
-If you wish to achieve a specific look and none of the stock colors strike your fancy, custom orders are indeed possible.
+• Composite: Made from a blend of plastic and organic materials, composite windows are typically strong and energy-efficient.
+If you wish to achieve a specific look and none of the stock colours strikes your fancy, custom orders are indeed possible.

 Window Buying Guide